bursacmilan/homebridge-ibricks/README.md

 ---
 ## Configuration
-### Server IP Address
-This is the IP Address of the Server, where Homebridge is running.
-This is needed to send the UDP Request to the Cellos.

-### Server MAC Address
-This is the MAC Address of the Server, where Homebridge is running.
-This is needed to send the UDP Request to the Cellos.

-### Server Broadcast Address
-This is the Broadcast Address of the Server, where Homebridge is running.
-This is needed to send the UDP Request to the Cellos.

 ### Disable Lamella
 If you don't want to use the lamella, you can disable it here.
 Enter the Mac-Address of the Cello.